Open or quit Terminal on Mac

 Click the Launchpad icon in the Dock, type Terminal in the search field, then click Terminal.

 In the Finder , open the /Applications/Utilities folder, then double-click Terminal.

 In the Terminal app on your Mac, choose Terminal > Quit Terminal.

 In the Terminal app on your Mac, in the window running the shell process you want to quit, type

 exit, then press Return.

 This ensures that commands actively running in the shell are closed.
-If anything’s still in progress, a dialog appears.
+If anything’s still in progress, a dialogue appears.

-If you want to change the shell exit behavior, see Change Profiles Shell preferences.
+If you want to change the shell exit behaviour, see Change Profiles Shell settings.